Havana: Performing arts

-Facing Havana's Central Park is the baroque Great Theatre of Havana, a prominent theater built in 1837.
+Facing Havana's Central Park is the baroque Gran Teatro de La Habana, a prominent theater built in 1837.
 It is now home of the National Ballet of Cuba and the International Ballet Festival of Havana, one of the oldest in the New World.
 The façade of the building is adorned with a stone and marble statue.
 There are also sculptural pieces by Giuseppe Moretti, representing allegories depicting benevolence, education, music and theater.
 The principal theater is the García Lorca Auditorium, with seats for 1,500 and balconies.
 Glories of its rich history; the Italian tenor Enrico Caruso sang, the Russian ballerina Anna Pavlova danced, and the French Sarah Bernhardt acted.